 Protein helps us build muscle, carry good body composition, and keeps us satiated and full.
 Adequate protein intake is the key to looking good and maximizing our time in the gym.
 Whether we are in a muscle-gaining phase, a fat-loss phase, or just simply maintaining right where we’re at, eating ample protein is a must.

 We also need protein to live.
 Every cell in our body contains protein; we have to eat protein to repair our cells and make new ones.
 By eating enough protein every day, our body can function properly and produce enzymes, hormones, and antibodies to keep us safe and healthy.

 Current research suggests: “if you’re of healthy weight, active, and wish to build muscle, aim for 1.6–2.4 g/kg (0.73–1.10 g/lb) in grams of protein.”

-^^ If we round those numbers, we’re looking at get about ~0.8-1.0 grams of protein per pound bodyweight, for most active individuals.
+^^ We’re looking at getting about ~0.8-1.0 grams of protein per pound bodyweight, for most active individuals.

 Note that when we say “grams of protein”, we are looking at the nutritional content of our food.
 This is different from the literal weight of the item we are eating (:

 For example, 4 ounces of raw chicken breast has about 24 grams of protein.
 Now, let’s say we’re aiming for 120 grams of protein for the day.
 That means we would have to eat about 20 ounces of chicken throughout our daily meals!
 We highly recommend eating a variety of protein sources throughout the day, but you get the idea.